mohamedebrahem13/mohamedebrahem13/README.md

 ### Hi there 👋

 #I’m Mohamed Ebrahim,I'm native android developer (java & kotlin).
 Who Loves Programming.
 I’d love to combine my passion in programming for building apps I recently developed an android app using kotlin that lets users save reminder with interested places using geofencing and firebase auth and it's my final project on Udacity advanced kotlin nanodegree
-program, now I'm looking for new role in android development to develop my skills to continue build useful apps for people
+program, now I'm looking for new role or internship in android development to develop my skills to continue build useful apps for people

 ### **⚒️ Languages and Tools:**